discretize/discretize-guides/cm-guides/ranger/soulbeast/shatteredobservatory.md

 - Once she starts her slam animation use <Skill name="Point Blank Shot"/> to proc <Item id="84505"/>.
 - <Skill id="43548"/> then <Skill name="Worldlyimpact"/>.
 - <SpecialActionKey name="hypernovalaunch"/> to the corner.
-- <Skill name="Cold Snap"/> when you can to call your spirit to the middle.
+- <Skill name="Cold Snap"/> when you can to call your spirit to the side.
 - <Skill name="Rapid fire"/> and <Skill name="sicem"/>.
 - <Skill name="Point Blank Shot"/> to proc <Item id="84505"/> again.
 - <Skill name="Worldlyimpact"/>.